Alkyl Halides - Elimination Reactions | Organic Chemistry 1

 E2 reactions:

-Elimination reactions which proceed via a concerted mechanism ⇒ E2 reactions are bimolecular with simultaneous bond-making and bond-breaking steps.
+Elimination reactions which proceed via a concerted mechanism ⇒ E2 reactions are bimolecular with simultaneous bond-making and bond-breaking steps: the carbon-hydrogen and carbon-halogen bonds break to form a new double bond.
 The kinetic rate involves 2 components: the base and the electrophile.
 Therefore the E2 reaction is favored by strong bases

 Mechanism:

-E2 reactions occur when H and X atoms are oriented in the 2 opposite sides of the molecule.
-This geometry is called anti periplanar and is preferred over syn periplanar geometry
+E2 reactions occur when the hydrogen and halogen atoms are oriented on 2 opposite sides of the molecule.
+This geometry is called anti periplanar and is preferred to syn periplanar geometry

 E1 Reactions